Stay productive and engaged from anywhere

 Filling the human-interaction gap

 Okta, an identity security company and Slack customer, understands the importance of taking time to forge connections among remote workers.
-The company’s efforts can be as comprehensive as adjusting onboarding practices for all remote workers to include video introductions, or as simple as taking a few minutes at the beginning of virtual meetings to catch up, chat about the weekend or share news on projects.
-Okta’s Remy Champion, who works from her home in Haiku, Hawaii, over 2,000 miles away from the main Okta office, says that personal relationships and trust lead to better team collaboration and results.
+The company’s efforts can be as comprehensive as shifting onboarding practices for all remote workers to include video introductions, to simply taking a few minutes at the beginning of virtual meetings to catch up and recap the weekend or share news on projects.
+Okta’s Remy Champion, who works from her home in Haiku, Hawaii, over 2,000 miles away from the main Okta office, says personal relationships and trust breed better team collaboration and results.

 Take the time to celebrate team wins, team members’ birthdays and other milestones.
-All of those emojis and reaction emojis within Slack are there for a reason – for teams to express more than what simply typing words can convey.
+All of those emojis and reacjis within Slack are there for a reason—for teams to express more than what simply typing words can convey.

-Video can help here, too.
-Some of our managers at Slack host regular video-based ‘toasts’ or happy hours with their remote teams.
-Everyone brings a favourite beverage to a video meeting and takes turns to share recognition.
+Video can help here too.
+Some of our managers at Slack host regular video-based “toast” or happy hours with their remote teams.
+Everyone brings a favorite beverage to a video meeting and takes turns sharing recognition.

 Another great tip from our remote-experienced managers: Pay extra attention to your local announcement and discussion channels in Slack because you will be missing out on those cafe and hallway talks.